 MySQL SUBTIME function Example

-The following are the list examples which helps you understand the use of this MySQL SUB TIME function.
+The following are the list examples that help you understand the use of this method.

-In this example, First, we are subtracting 2 Hours, 10 Minutes and 12 Seconds from the time expression 10:11:22.
+In this Date method example, First, we are subtracting 2 Hours, 10 Minutes, and 12 Seconds from the time expression 10:11:22.
 Next, we are subtracting the time along with Microseconds.

 SELECT SUBTIME('10:11:22', '2:10:12');